6 Property haggling tips for buying your next home

 #5 Gauge how flexible the seller is on price

 If you can, drop the odd hint that you’re interested in making an offer if the seller can be flexible!
-Even if it’s just to gauge hope open the seller is to negotiate.
+Even if it’s just to gauge whether the seller is open to negotiating.
+Dropping hints is one of the most effective property haggling tips.

 You can also use leading questions and some good old fashion detective work!
 If a property has been sat on the market for a while, the seller is likely to be open to being flexible on the price.